Search

 72 UCAS points

-GCSE level A* - C in English 9 - 4 (or equivalent).
+GCSE level A* - C in English AND Mathematics 9 - 4 (or equivalent).
 For students studying in Scotland this is equivalent to National 5, C grade

 Personal statement